zdravkov/kendo-docs/api/wrappers/jsp/chart/pane-title.md

 ### position `String`

-The position of the title.
+The position of the title.The supported values are:

 #### Example
     <kendo:chart-pane-title position="position">